 Coccydynia is a condition which is on the rise among patients.
 The back pain industry loves tailbone pain, since the treatments can be so incredibly profitable.
 Most patients with chronic coccyx symptoms spend many months enduring conservative back pain treatments until some acquiesce to surgery which removes the entire coccyx.
 This procedure is expensive and quite easy for the surgeon to perform.
 All told, every patient with long-term tailbone pain is a cash cow for doctors who specialize in treating coccyx-related pain syndromes.

-Before undergoing any drastic medical treatment for unexplained coccyx discomfort, make sure that you are not suffering from a mindbody expression of pain.
+Before undergoing any drastic medical treatment for unexplained coccyx pain, make sure that you are not suffering from a mindbody syndrome.
 Knowledge therapy will help to separate the potential psychological causes from the physical conditions with relative ease.
 Research the topic of coccyx pain thoroughly and I am sure you will discover that this is one of the most common forms of idiopathic back pain.

 Someday, doctors will realize that some of these idiopathic conditions are actually often due to the complex interaction between the mind and the body.
 Until then, you must be vigilant and play an active role in your own coccyx symptom treatment or else you too might find yourself misdiagnosed and undergoing unnecessary surgery for a condition which can possibly be resolved without the risk or suffering of an operation.